RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

 ## Enabling OSS Cluster API Support from the Command Line

-To configure an RS database to use the OSS Cluster API from the command line:
+To configure an RS database (Standard, Replica Of) to use the OSS Cluster API from the command line:

 1. To get the database ID for your database, run: